 Telangana adivasis to get title deeds of land for podu sowing

-Telangana chief minister K Chandrasekhar Rao will launch the distribution of title deeds to tribals in Asifabad district headquarters on June 30, the chief minister’s office said in a statement.
+Telangana chief minister K Chandrashekar Rao will launch the distribution of title deeds to tribals in Asifabad district headquarters on June 30, the chief minister’s office said in a statement.

 The distribution of title deeds will take place in other districts on the same day.
 Ministers and MLAs of their respective districts will take part in the ceremonies and hand over the pattas to the tribals, the statement said.